s3yonsei/blocked_samples/osdi24_ae/README.md

 | Memory        | DDR4 2933 MHz, 384 GB (32 GB x 12)  |
 | **OS**        | Ubuntu 20.04 Server |

-**Note**: To evaluate our artifacts, not all system configurations are mendatory.
-However, the performance of the SSD used in the RocksDB experiment can affect the profiling results.
+**Note**: To evaluate our artifacts, special hardware (high-end SSD that shows high IOPS and low-end SSD).The performance of the SSDs used in the RocksDB experiment can affect the profiling results.
 For example, the *prefix\_dist* experiment shows profiling results that emphasize the importance of optimizing block cache lock contention over optimizing I/O events in read-only workloads, but this can be reversed if the used SSD is slow.

-This is the our biggest concern for artifacts evaluation.
 We have specified the SSDs we used for each experiment and recommend utilizing NVMe SSDs that are as close to the performance as possible.
-If this is not possible, we recommend utilizing two NVMe SSDs with different performance.
+If this is not possible, we recommend utilizing two NVMe SSDs with different IOPS.

 ## 4. Getting Started Instructions
 Please follow the instructions in [Getting Started with Blocked Samples](https://github.com/s3yonsei/blocked_samples/tree/main?tab=readme-ov-file#getting-started-with-blocked-samples).
+Through this section, you can quickly check whether blocked samples functions correctly or not.
+Please contact us if you're having trouble with this process.

 ## 5. Detailed Instructions